The 8 Pillars of Self-Care and How To Practice Them

 And in all honesty, one that I ignored for ages too.

-my self-care journey
+My self-care journey

 Before the pandemic hit, self-care wasn’t really on my radar.